tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 Always execute your code in promises.
 You shouldn't experience async problems.
 If you suspect async conditions, e.g., logging a value returns `null`, then use the `$loaded()` method (below) for debugging.

-> The [Firebase documentation](https://www.firebase.com/docs/web/libraries/angular/guide/intro-to-angularfire.html) recommends also, in the view, display your data with [Angular's JSON filter](https://docs.angularjs.org/api/ng/filter/json): `<pre>{{ data | json }}</pre>
-`.
-I don't understand why this would help.
-Firebase data is already in JSON format.
-Angular's documentation says that the filter is mostly for debugging.

 ### Array Methods and Object Methods With the Same Names

 Some Firebase array methods and object methods have the same names but do different things.
 In particular, keep an eye on `$remove()` and `$save()`.

 The object version of `$remove()` removes an object from an array, if it's chained to an object.
 But if it's chained to an array (because you thought you were using the array version) it removes the entire array!

 The object version of `$save()` saves the object it's chained to.
-The array version saves an object's _record_ but doesn't objects.
-The saved record then updates the object so the object gets saved, if you set all this up correctly.
+The array version saves an object's _record_ but doesn't save objects.
 More on this later.

 ### Arrays Don't Work Well With Concurrent Users